driplineorg/controls-guide/process-management.rst

 1. A docker-compose orchestration is convenient when working with a single host and a single user.
    This is a great way to work when doing development and prototyping, and when systems do not need to run for extended periods of time.
 2. On production systems, we deploy using kubernetes.
+   This requires an additional step of provisioning a kubernetes cluster, but has the advantage that it leverages the entire ecosystem of cloud-based computing developers and technologies (providing process monitoring and restart, node health monitoring, upgrade and rollbacks, node migration, etc.).